 Since there is yet more of Argentina to explore, I won’t now go ahead and declare that actually Bariloche is “Argentina’s Hiking Capital”!
 BUT – When I compare the Nahuel Huapi Traverse and the other nearby trails to what I walked in the Andes above El Chaltén, the hiking trials west of Bariloche are without a doubt more spectacular, more challenging, and much more extensive.

-It is not that Fitz Roy is a waste of time; it is just the Bariloche area gives you more “wow” for your time and effort.
+It is not that Fitz Roy is a waste of time; it is just that the Bariloche area gives you more “wow” for your time and effort.
 Of course, if you are going to be in southern Patagonia you have to visit El Chalten and the trails around Fitz Roy!
 However, to spend all that time (or money if you fly!) getting down there just to do Fitz Roy while not going to Bariloche and Nahuel Huapi – well, that does not make sense!

 The map below shows the traverse and a number of different variations.
 I followed the solid blue line except for the Day 1 section where I took the broken line route to the Van Titter valley and then walked up to the Refugio Frey.
-The Lonely Planet Day 1 makes use of the chairlift ride as shown in solid blue on the map.
+The Lonely Planet Day 1 route makes use of the chairlift ride as shown in solid blue on the map.
 My next post will have all the details!